The David Ross Education Trust

 Home Reading

-Children are expected to practice their reading frequently, so that they can develop their fluency.
+Children are expected to practice their reading frequently, so that they can develop their fluency and enjoyment of reading.
 Every child will take home a reading book that is well-matched to their developing reading and phonics skills, and there is good access to a wide range of books to take home to read for pleasure, virtually (in e-libraries) and in real life.
-The school has a virtual reading Log, that is accessible via QR code, to log reading each day.
+The school has a virtual Reading Log, for families to note how often their children are reading at home, that is accessible via QR code.

 Phonics